-The infection control coordinator has completed online Te Whatu Ora Health New Zealand infection prevention and control training.
-There is good external support from the GP, laboratory, microbiologists, and Te Whatu Ora Health.
+The infection control coordinator has completed online Te Whatu Ora - Southern infection prevention and control training.
+There is good external support from the GP, laboratory, microbiologists, and Te Whatu Ora- Southern.
 There are outbreak kits readily available, and a personal protective equipment cupboard and trolleys set up ready to be used.
 The personal protective equipment (PPE) stock is regularly checked against expiry dates.
+Stocks levels for all villages are reviewed on a weekly basis and more frequently if an increased need.
 There are supplies of extra PPE equipment available and accessible.
 The infection control coordinator has input into the procurement of good quality PPE, medical and wound care products.
 Product evaluation occurs as an agenda topic for discussion at the bi-monthly infection control committee meeting.

-An organisational infection prevention and control manual is available and include a comprehensive range of policies, standards and guidelines and includes defining roles, responsibilities and oversight, the infection control team and training and education of staff.
-A suite of infection control policies are available and accessible to staff.
+An organisational infection prevention and control manual is available and includes a comprehensive range of policies, standards and guidelines and includes defining roles, responsibilities and oversight, the infection control team and training and education of staff.
+A suite of infection control policies is available and accessible to staff.
 Aseptic techniques are promoted through handwashing, sterile single use packs for catheterisation and creating an environment to prevent contamination from pathogens to prevent healthcare-associated infections.
 There were no residents identified with multi-resistant organisms.

 There are policies and procedures in place around reusable and single use equipment.
 All shared equipment is appropriately disinfected between use.
-The service infection control policies acknowledge importance of te reo information around infection control for Māori residents and acknowledge safe practices acknowledging the spirit of Te Tiriti.
-Infection control policies and practices include laundry and cleaning practices that reflect Māori participation and consultation in infection prevention to promote culturally safe practice.
+The service's infection control policies highlight the importance of te reo information around infection control for Māori residents and acknowledges safe practices, acknowledging the spirit of Te Tiriti o Waitangi.
+Infection control policies and practices include laundry and cleaning practices that reflect Māori participation and consultation in infection prevention, to promote culturally safe practice.
 Reusable medical equipment is cleaned and disinfected after use and prior to next use.
-Residents have their own slings.
-The cleaning of reusable items, disposal of waste/sharps, and cleaning of medical equipment is a topic at the bi-monthly infection control committee meeting.
+Residents have their own slings for hoists.
+The cleaning of reusable items, disposal of waste/sharps, and cleaning of medical equipment is discussed at the bi-monthly infection control committee meeting.
 Infection control audits are completed, and visual checks are performed to ensure the procedures and processes are carried out.